 For many seekers of spiritual awareness, this specific type of ego we attach to our spirituality, is borne in the first moment it is perceived that a rather profound spiritual realization has arisen.
 It is that part of self that feels it has accomplished something very special and it causes us to feel superior in relation to others because we believe we have attained something that sets us apart from the masses.

-The type of ego often rears up within students of spiritual awareness, However, the ego associated with spirituality is also often alive and well in those whom you’d least expect to find it.
+The type of ego often rears up within students and seekers intent upon increasing spiritual awareness, However, the ego associated with spirituality is also often alive and well in those whom you’d least expect to find it.
 Many spiritual teachers and gurus demonstrate a strong spiritual ego.
-For many of them, spiritual growth and inflated ego would seem to go hand in hand.
-It certainly begs asking, how much spiritual awareness is really if we're using our knowledge to hold ourselves apart, in specialness, from others?
+For many of them, spiritual growth and inflated ego seem to go hand in hand.
+It certainly begs asking, what degree of spiritual awareness is there, if we're using our knowledge to hold ourselves apart, in specialness, from others?

-This can be evidenced in those teachers of spirituality who allow their perceived knowledge to give them a sense of specialness or a feeling of being in a different category of human being than those who they perceive to be living in delusion.
+Spiritual ego can be evidenced in those teachers of spirituality who allow their perceived knowledge to give them a sense of superiority or a feeling of being in a different category of human being than those whom they perceive to be living in delusion.

 Shining the light on this form of ego that aligns itself with our spirituality can be difficult indeed as this aspect of self hides itself very well.
 By its very nature is it sly and deceitful, often evading our awareness as it has a way of hiding behind the spiritual beliefs themselves that we hold so dear.

 A good indicator that this aspect of self may be at work is if we find ourselves holding on very tightly to those spiritual beliefs that we believe to be ‘true.’
 Attachment to any belief is a sure sign that we are opposed to accepting the fact that we could actually be wrong or our truth could be incomplete.